 - Yew Chung College of Early Childhood Education (https://www.yccece.edu.hk/)

-Contact: Ms Suzan Stamper, Senior Lecturer & English Language Support Leader, Email: email@example.com
+Contact: Dr Brad Mellen, Senior Lecturer & English Language Support Leader, Email: email@example.com

 Students are encouraged to write to the host organizations directly if they wish to present themselves for possible internship opportunities.
 Applications will be considered by the organizations in accordance with their selection process and requirements.

 If admitted, students are required to meet with the course coordinator and fellow students twice to discuss their capstone experience and any readings assigned by the course coordinator in this connection.
 Upon completion of the internship, students will have to submit a written report of approximately 2,000 words, reflecting on their studies in the major in light of their workplace experience, and a letter from the host organization, confirming their completion of the internship according to the agreed schedule.
-Students will also participate in a poster session where they will share their experiences working at their host organization.
+We will also try to organize a poster session where students will share their experiences working at their host organization.
 The internship course will be assessed on a pass/fail basis and will not be counted in the calculation of CGPA.

 - The School Office will inform students of the application result, and enroll successful applicants in the course on SIS.